 As a serious job seeker, you’ve likely spent a lot of time creating and polishing your resume.
 Whether you choose to go with a traditional print, visual presentation, or video format, the goals of any resume are the same: to showcase your skills and suitability for the job and make a memorable impression among a sea of applicants.

 That’s why it can be a major bonus to take those goals a step further by creating a resume that combines both physical and digital elements.
-Think of it as your own Augmented Reality job application — and though it sounds like science fiction, it’s actually super easy to do.
+Think of it as your own Augmented Reality job application — and though it sounds like science fiction, it’s super easy to do.

 Adding a QR Code is the easiest way to digitize a physical resume.
-And depending on the type of Code you choose, you can use it to speed up the selection process for hiring managers, simplify networking, and show off your personal brand and unique skill set.
+And depending on the type of Code you choose, you can use it to speed up the selection process for hiring managers, simplify networking, and show off your brand and unique skill set.

 Remind Me Again: Why Are Resumes Important?

 According to some estimates, hiring managers to take a mere 7 seconds to screen a resume before deciding whether to shortlist an applicant for a pre-screen interview or not — and sometimes even less.
-Jobs listings can receive hundreds of applications and only a few are selected for interviews.
+Job listings can receive hundreds of applications and only a few are selected for interviews.

 Memorable resumes take time to create and can involve hours of rewrites.
 It requires carefully researching the company and the specific job requirements so that your resume matches the job description.
 Your writing style, tone, and list of skills should all be adapted to fit the role.
 It should also have a pleasant visual appearance and a professional tone.